*AFR200-2

 terms: head of a pin, pea, dime, nickle, quarter, half

-dollar, baseball grapefruit, or basketball
+dollar, baseball grapefruit, or basketball) held in hand

 at arms length.